 Vegitated catchments can marginally reduce some of the elements of the contaminate load in the flow channels albeit temporarilly but hard-surfaces and high traffic areas generally need higher level treatment in the essential protection of the land environment and waterways stream ecology with mmore effective stormwater management.
 In the expanding urban developments of unweilding size and contaminated catchments effective stormwater management cannot happen withoiut systemised engineered design and support!
 Innovative, low cost and modular product solutions are needed as supported system for nature and its far superior biology.

-The system shown here is receiving rainwater and stormwater.
-It is installed under the car-parking area of a commercial site demonstrating capacity and scope of the systemised MDCM.
+The system shown here is receiving rainwater and stormwater, displayed under a trafficable area of a commercial site demonstrating capacity and scope of the systemised MDCM.

-Surface water generally requires a higher level of treatment and is therefore passed to a STORM_clean device that acts as a fine filter and barrier to downstream contamination before the improved water quality is sent into storage.
+Harvested surface water generally requires a higher level of treatment than clean roof catchments and is therefore passed to a subsequent inline STORM_clean device that acts as a fine filter and barrier to downstream contamination before the improved water quality is sent into storage or release.

 The higher contaminate loaded First Flush (second channel) water flow - with all the gross pollutants - can be channeled to a STORM_gpt where the larger pollutants like organics, sediment and refuse are now processed to further seperate out and held for vacumn removal.
 The gross pollutant eliminated water flow is then filtered by a separate (second channel) STORM_clean to reduce nutrients, hydrocarbon and particulated soluable elements before the two streams can be again combined for harvesting or released to the natural environment like wetlands or discharge waterways.